Security at OriginChain.

 Long-lived API keys (oc_live_sk_…) and short-lived JWTs both resolve to the same (TenantId, roles) tuple at the ingress.
 Token comparison is constant-time.
 Mismatch returns 403, never a row from the wrong table.

-A four-dimension token bucket per API key — bytes/s, ops/s, ask/s, concurrent_queries — with per-key configurability.
-Group commit runs on a 100 µs window with 256-writer fairness, so a loud key cannot starve quiet ones inside the same tenant.
+A four-dimension token bucket per API key - bytes/s, ops/s, ask/s, concurrent_queries - with per-key configurability.
+Fairness scheduling at the write path ensures a loud key cannot starve quiet ones inside the same tenant.

 Every mutating request accepts an Idempotency-Key header.
 Replays return the original response, so retries are safe across timeouts, network blips, and proxy hiccups.